Back to all posts

 You can do that by consolidating all information regarding resources in a shared place, so all stakeholders have the visibility.
 Aim for creating a resource calendar that will keep you posted on resource availability, everyone's bookings, and allocations.
 Consider using Runn for the purpose:

-resource management calendar
+resource management tools

 You can also Identify the resources that are needed at specific times, so you can have them available only for the period they’re needed.
 This prevents double-booking resources, which can be expensive and embarrassing.